Constellation-Overwatch/.github/profile/README.md

 - **Real-time Telemetry** &mdash; Native MAVLink protocol support with NATS JetStream for durable streaming workflows.
 - **Edge Intelligence** &mdash; Modern object detection with RT-DETR and Moondream for tactical awareness.
-- **Hierarchical Mesh** &mdash; Multi-org, multi-entity pub/sub architecture without conflicts.
+- **Ontological Mesh** &mdash; Multi-org, multi-entity pub/sub architecture without conflicts.
 - **Video Integration** &mdash; Out of the box RTSP/HTTP video streaming with MediaMTX and FFmpeg.
 - **MAVLink Compatible** &mdash; Fully backwards compatible with PX4/ArduPilot, but built for autonomous swarms.
 - **Open Contribution** &mdash; Take your seat at the table and contribute to the future of autonomous C4ISR.